-Summary of Sexual Abuse Allegations against Father Thomas E. Smith:
+Summary of Sexual Abuse Allegations against Father Thomas Smith:

-According to the grand jury report, Bishop Michael Murphy was first told of child sexual abuse perpetrated by Smith against a 17-year-old boy in January 1984 while at Saint Mary’s.
+According to media reports, in 2018, Father Thomas Smith’s name was included on the Diocese of Erie list of clergy credibly accused of child sexual abuse.
+He was also named publicly as accused in the 2018 PA Grand Jury report.
+According to the report, Bishop Michael Murphy was first told of child sexual abuse perpetrated by Smith against a 17-year-old boy in January 1984 while at Saint Mary’s.
 Smith resigned his position in the parish on January 20, 1984.
 From February 1984 to October 1984, Smith was placed on “health leave.”
 According to his records, he was in residential psychological therapy.

 In October 1984, Smith was discharged from his treatment program and reassigned by Bishop Murphy to Saint Joseph’s in DuBois, Pennsylvania until February 1985.

 In February 1985, Smith was transferred to Saint Hippolyte in Guys Mills, Pennsylvania for approximately one month.

 For reasons that are not entirely clear, but may well have related to allegations of sexual abuse, Smith was again sent to residential psychological therapy from March until October 1985.
 Official Diocesan records obtained by the Grand Jury show this was designated as a leave of absence.